File Controller

 The file browser will open the workspace folder by default.

-After adding the files, following details of the files will be displayed in file controller.
+After adding the files, the following details of the files will be displayed in the file controller.

-• File ID: This ID is generated from GTT, it’s range from 1 to 254.
+• File ID: This ID is generated from GTT; its range is from 1 to 254.

 • File Name: If the file name is exceeding length of 15 characters (including file extension), GTT will trim it to 15 characters.

-• Path: Relative path of file, based on workspace folder selected.
+• Path: Relative path of file, based on the workspace folder selected.

 • Size: Size of the file in KB.
 If the file size is less than 1KB, the size will be displayed in bytes.